lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 Running the command:
 `python3 loadFromElastic.py`
 will download the articles which are taged with the date of yesterday.
 The data is saved within the datafiles - data.csv
+Warning: The file loadFromElastic.py has an hyperparamter which is automatically produced to retrieves the articles of yesterday.
+If the file is used for other porpuses, the parameter needs to be adjusted to get the data which is wanted.

 `python3 classifier.py`
 will binary classify the data which are loaded from the file - data.csv.
 The trained model will be loaded from the folder trained_model.
 The classified data will be saved into the file labeled_data.csv